-Here at Too Good To Go, our team are committed to reducing waste wherever we can.
-Maggie, our Office Manager extraordinaire here in the UK (and possibly the most organised person alive) is particularly ace at ensuring bread doesn’t get wasted, so we asked her to share her top tips and recipes.
+Here at Too Good To Go, our team is committed to reducing waste wherever we can.
+Maggie, our Office Manager extraordinaire here in the UK (and possibly the most organised person alive) is particularly ace at ensuring bread doesn’t get wasted.
+We asked her to share her top tips and recipes.

-No matter what kind of bread you love the most, never keep it in the fridge.
+No matter what kind of bread you have, never keep it in the fridge.
 Contrary to popular belief, it won’t make it fresh for longer.
 The low temperature will extract moisture and actually accelerate staleness.
-Instead, you should follow the below guide:

-- Shop-bought, sliced bread: Keep in the original packaging, at room temperature.
-If you still have a few slices left after 2-3 days, simply pop them in the freezer and heat them up later for that freshly baked taste.
+Keep shop-bought, sliced bread in the original packaging at room temperature.
+If you still have a few slices left after two to three days, simply pop them in the freezer and toast them later.

-- Bakery loaves: With no preservatives, bakery loaves have a shorter life, they will go stale and dry out much faster.
-Turns out bakeries use those brown paper bags for a reason... they actually absorb excess moisture and prevent the crust from going rubbery, so your bread should be good for a few days.
+With no preservatives, bakery loaves have a shorter life and will go stale and dry out much faster.
+Turns out bakeries use those brown paper bags for a reason: they actually absorb excess moisture and prevent the crust from going rubbery, so your bread should be good for a few days.

 To perk up a slightly stale slice of bread, sprinkle it with water and heat it in the oven for 10 minutes or so.

-There’s a bunch of recipes out there, and most of them are surprisingly easy, so even if you’re not exactly Masterchef material, you can whip up a mouth-watering meal.
+There’s a bunch of recipes for French toast out there, and most of them are surprisingly easy.
+So even if you’re not exactly Masterchef material, you can whip up a mouth-watering meal.

-The easiest way to use up bread that’s past its prime is French toast.
-All you need to do is soak the bread in a mixture of beaten egg and milk or cream until it’s soft and soggy, then fry in butter until browned.
-Add Parmesan, parsley, salt and pepper for a delicious savoury version.
-Or, if you have a sweet tooth, step up your French toast game by spreading Nutella on one side of your slice, then covering it with another before soaking in the eggy mixture and frying for a naughty weekend breakfast.
+All you need to do is soak the bread in a mixture of beaten egg and milk or cream until it’s coasted, then fry in butter until browned.
+Add parmesan, parsley, salt and pepper for a delicious savoury version.
+Or if you have a sweet tooth, step up your French toast game by spreading Nutella on one side of your slice, then covering it with another before soaking in the eggy mixture and frying for a naughty weekend breakfast.

 - A handful of fresh basil

-- 4 tbsp extra virgin olive oil, plus extra for drizzling
+- 4tbs extra virgin olive oil, plus extra for drizzling

 - 300g stale sourdough bread or ciabatta, torn into chunks